General ChairProf. H. Fujioka,The University of Tokyo

 This conference aims to gather scientists and experts from around the world in Asia, which is considered as the center of crystal growth research, to promote academic understandings of this field through fruitful discussions about the most advanced science and technology and to contribute to a sustainable society by promoting industrial utilization of various crystalline materials.

 The first-line researchers in the field of crystal growth and crystal technologies are expected to gather from around the world and discuss about the most advanced technologies and topics.
 Discussions in this conference will give participants important information and knowledge about crystal growth and characterization techniques.
 Especially, by mutual discussions of topics and feedback made by researchers in crystal growth fields and researchers in application fields, comprehensive development in whole the field which treats crystalline materials is expected.
 These activities will become a basis of sustainable development of modern society.
 In addition, as a ripple effect of this conference, since researchers from around the world exchange their own ideas it can be expected to construct cooperation systems for R&D including international collaboration to promote human exchange.
 Such cooperative systems are very useful for problems that require global effects such as energy and environmental problems.
 Finally, through encouraging the participation of young researchers, we can expect to succeed in crystal growth technique and foster young researchers also acquire an internationalized sense.
-As general chair, I would very apreciate if many people join this meeting and enjoy fruitful scientific discussions as well as grant view, delicious local dishes and bevarages in Miyzaki.
+As general chair, I would very appreciate if many people join this meeting and enjoy fruitful scientific discussions.